autogluon/neurips-autogluon-workshop/README.md

 ### Hands-on Notebooks

-For hands-on tutorials, we provide notebooks for you to try out AutoGluon via [SageMaker Studio Lab](https://aws.amazon.com/sagemaker/studio-lab/) for [Google Colab](https://colab.research.google.com/).
+For hands-on tutorials, we provide notebooks for you to try out AutoGluon via [SageMaker Studio Lab](https://aws.amazon.com/sagemaker/studio-lab/) or [Google Colab](https://colab.research.google.com/).

 More details will be added.